petersulyok/smfc/README.md

 <img src="https://github.com/petersulyok/smfc/raw/main/doc/smfc_overview.jpg" align="center" width="600">

 The fan control logic can be enabled and disabled independently per zone.
 All fans in a zone will have the same rotation speed.
-The user can configure different temperature calculation method for a zone (e.g. minimum, average, maximum temperatures).
+The user can configure different temperature calculation method (e.g. minimum, average, maximum temperatures) in case of  multiple heat sources in a zone .

+#### 1.1 User-defined control function
-The user-defined parameters (see configuration file) create a function where a temperature interval is being mapped to a fan level interval.
+The user-defined parameters (see configuration file below for more details) create a function where a temperature interval is being mapped to a fan level interval.

  <img src="https://github.com/petersulyok/smfc/raw/main/doc/userdefined_control_function.jpg" align="center" width="500">

-When we adjust the rotation speed of a fan, it takes time while fan reaches the new rotation speed.
-We always apply a delay time in this case (see configuration parameter `[IPMI] fan_level_delay`).
-The fan control logic tries to avoid the continuous adjustments of the fan rotation speeds in two different ways:

- 1. It calculates only limited discrete steps for fan output levels (defined by configuration parameter `[CPU zone]/[HD zone] steps`)
- 2. it uses a sensitivity threshold for temperature changes (see configuration parameter `[CPU zone]/[HD zone] sensitivity`) and if the temperature change will not reach  threshold then the control logic will not react
+The following five parameters will define the function in both zones:

+     min_temp=
+     max_temp=
+     min_level=
+     max_level=
+     steps=

+With the help of this function the `smfc` will map a temperature value to a fan level.
+Changing the rotation speed of a fan is a very slow process (could take seconds depending on fan type and the requested amount of change) so we try to minimize these kind of actions.
+Instead of setting fan rotation speed continuously we define discrete fan levels based on `steps=` parameter.

  <img src="https://github.com/petersulyok/smfc/raw/main/doc/fan_output_levels.jpg" align="center" width="500">

+Additional notes on changing fan levels:

+ 1. When the service adjusts the rotation speed of a fan, it always applies a delay time defined in configuration parameter `[IPMI] fan_level_delay=` in order to let the fan implement the physical change.
+ 2. There is also a sensitivity threshold parameter (`sensitivity=`) for temperature changes.
+If the temperature change is below this value then then control logic will not react.
+ 3. There configuration parameter `polling=` can also impact the frequency of change of the fan levels.
+The bigger polling time in a zone the lower frequency of changing of the fan speed.

+#### 1.2 Standby guard
 For HD zone an additional optional feature was implemented, called *Standby guard*, with the following assumptions:

- - SATA hard disks are organized in a RAID array
+ - SATA hard disks are organized into a RAID array
- - this array will go to standby mode recurrently
+ - the RAID array will go to standby mode recurrently

 This feature is monitoring the power state of SATA hard disks (with the help of the `smartctl`) and will put the whole array to standby mode if a few members are already stepped into that.
 With this feature we can avoid a situation where the array is partially in standby mode while other members are still active.

 ### 2. IPMI fan control and thresholds
 Many utilities and scripts (created by NAS and home server community) are using `IPMI FULL MODE`.
-In this mode the rotations speed of the fans can be changed freely while they do not reach the lower and the upper threshold values.
-If it happens then IPMI will set the all fans back to full rotation speed in the zone.
-In order to avoid this situation you redefine IPMI sensor thresholds based on your fan specification.
+In this mode the IPMI system set fan rotation speed initially to 100% but then it can be changed freely it is not reaching the lower and the upper threshold values.
+If it happens then IPMI will set the all fans back to full rotation speed (100%) in the zone.
+In order to avoid this situation you should redefine IPMI sensor thresholds based on your fan specification.
 On Linux you can display and change several IPMI parameters (like fan mode, fan level, sensor data and thresholds etc.) with the help of `ipmitool`.

  IPMI defines six sensor thresholds for fans:
  1. Lower Non-Recoverable